 Keratoconus occurs when the cornea thins and gradually bulges into an outward cone shape.
 This weakens the corneal structure and can cause blurred or distorted vision.
 Most patients with keratoconus are unsuitable for laser eye surgery; as removing corneal tissue may further compromise it’s structure due to its inherent weak spots.
 The cause of keratoconus is not yet known but is often inherited or formed through environmental factors.

 Uncontrolled Auto-immune Disorders

-Immunocompromised patients and those with uncontrolled auto-immune disorders might not be suitable for laser eye surgery.
+Immunocompromised patients and those with uncontrolled auto-immune disorders might not be suitable.
 Shingles (aka herpes zoster) can be activated in those with a weakened immune system.
 Patients that have previously experienced shingles in the eye(s) have a small chance of this reactivating if laser eye surgery is performed.
-Your ophthalmic surgeon may decide that the potential risk outweighs the benefit of proceeding with laser eye surgery.
+Your ophthalmic surgeon may decide that the potential risk outweighs the benefit of proceeding with laser vision correction.

 Pregnancy / Breastfeeding (temporary)

 Pregnancy and breastfeeding only temporarily deems you not suitable for laser eye surgery.
 Please follow this link to a recent blog of ours as to why.

 If you are unsuitable for laser eye surgery… there may be other options and avenues to explore.
 Seek out advice from an Ophthalmologist that specialises in more than just laser eye surgery, like Dr Graham Furness.